nsh87/shinyVM/README.md

 in **shiny/project/** on your host machine.
 (See the bottom of this Readme for a visual of the directory structure).

+The setup sequence also created a folder called **writeable-project** in the same location as **project**.
+In order to support their underlying R functions, certain apps will require write access to their own project folder.
+Such apps should be placed into (and developed in) **shiny/writeable-project**.
+In **project** you will find a symlink named *proj* that points to the app-writeable folder in order to give the Shiny server access to apps in there.
+Try copying the **sample-apps** folder in **project** to the **writeable-project** folder, then use your browser to visit *localhost:7070/proj/sample-apps*.
+Notice that the name of the symlink is used in the URL for apps in the **writeable-project** folder.
+You can rename the symlink to adjust that portion of the URL.

 If your app requires any additional R packages, SSH into the VM with `vagrant ssh` (make sure you are in the **shiny** folder first) and install them.
 For example, you can install the deSolve package with `vagrant ssh` and then